pangliang/Cities2-Mod-EnableDeveloperMode/README.md

+**!!!
+Merge multiple projects into one project and use submodules to manage them: [New Project](https://github.com/pangliang/Cities-Skyline2-Mods) !!!**

 # Cities Skylines 2 Modding - EnableDeveloperMode
 Example mod for Cities Skylines 2.
 Activates the DevMode by default with a mod instead